AdobeDocs/experience-manager-cloud-service.de-DE/help/forms/customizing-themes-using-theme-editor.md

    ![State dropdown in sidebar for styling Default, Focus, Error, Success, and other states](/help/forms/assets/custom-theme-state-dropdown.png)

 The styles you define apply only when the component is in the selected state.
 For example, if you set a red border and red background for the **[!UICONTROL Error]** state, the field shows that styling when validation fails.
-If your environment supports it, use **Simulate Error** or **Simulate Success** at the bottom of the sidebar to preview how the component looks in those states without submitting the form.-->
+If your environment supports it, use **Simulate Error** or **Simulate Success** at the bottom of the sidebar to preview how the component looks in those states without submitting the form.
+-->

 ### Stile auf Formularebene {#form-level-styling}